capacitor-community/generic-oauth2/README.md

 Status: **ok**

-Please be aware that various (OneDrive, Auth0) providers allow Code Flow + PKCE only for native apps.
+Please be aware that some providers (OneDrive, Auth0) allow Code Flow + PKCE only for native apps.
 Web apps have to use implicit flow.

 ### Important
 For security reasons this plugin does not support the authorization code flow without PKCE.